hklem/QMzyme/docs/index.rst

 **QMzyme** is a Python toolkit to facilitate (quantum mechanical) QM-based enzyme calculations.
-The :class:`~QMzyme.GenerateModel.GenerateModel` class guides the process of generating QM-calculation ready truncated or partitioned models.
-The code framework can accept any input files `MDAnalysis <https://userguide.mdanalysis.org/stable/index.html>`_ would accept to formulate an
+The :class:`~QMzyme.GenerateModel.GenerateModel` class guides the process of generating QM-calculation ready truncated or partitioned structures.
+The code framework can accept all input files that `MDAnalysis <https://userguide.mdanalysis.org/stable/index.html>`_ accepts to create an
 MDAnalysis `Universe <https://userguide.mdanalysis.org/stable/universe.html>`_ object.
-The QMzyme framework works with MDAnalysis modules to create more dynamic QMzyme objects: :class:`~QMzyme.QMzymeAtom.QMzymeAtom`, :class:`~QMzyme.QMzymeRegion.QMzymeResidue`, :class:`~QMzyme.QMzymeRegion.QMzymeRegion`, and :class:`~QMzyme.QMzymeModel.QMzymeModel`.
-QMzymeModel is an abstraction of a molecular system, such as a real enzyme.
+The QMzyme framework works with MDAnalysis modules to create more dynamic QMzyme data structures: :class:`~QMzyme.QMzymeAtom.QMzymeAtom`, :class:`~QMzyme.QMzymeRegion.QMzymeResidue`, :class:`~QMzyme.QMzymeRegion.QMzymeRegion`, and :class:`~QMzyme.QMzymeModel.QMzymeModel`.
+QMzymeModel is an abstraction of a molecular system, such as a real enzyme, that comprises at least one QMzymeRegion.
 Its utility comes from the ability to perform calculations on it.
+Calculation methods (think Hamiltonians) are assigned at the QMzymeRegion level.
+QMzyme, as its namesake suggests, takes a QM-centric perspective.
+Therefore, the CalculateModel and Writers modules are designed for compatibility with QM-focused software, rather than MD-focused software, even though many MD software support QM program interfacing.
 The calculation results will (ideally) be validatable through comparison to experiment, and (hopefully) provide new chemical or methodological insights.

+If you have ideas or suggestions on how to improve QMzyme please do not hesitate to either reach out directly via email to heidi.klem{AT}nist{dot}gov, or `submit an Issue on GitHub <https://github.com/hklem/QMzyme/issues>`_ with the label ``enhancement``.

 .. toctree::
    :maxdepth: 2